stormpath/stormpath-documentation/source/auth_n.rst

 #.
 For the "Entity ID" field enter in ``changeme`` as a temporary value

 #.
-For the "ACS URL" we will also enter in a temporary value: ``http://example.com``
+For the "ACS URL" you will also enter in a temporary value: ``http://example.com``

 #.
 For "Name ID Format" select the "emailAddress" format.
 Unlike the other two, this value is not temporary.